The Rise & Fall Of Upad.co.uk. But Mostly The Fall.

 They didn’t have a USP, just a comparatively expensive product.

-Simply, when landlords were confronted with Upad’s bog standard Rightmove/Zoopla package for £149, next to OpenRent’s 5 day free trial (followed by a £39 fee for new customers and £49 for existing customers), there was only ever going to be one man left standing.
+Simply, when landlords were confronted with Upad’s bog standard Rightmove/Zoopla package for £149, next to the likes of OpenRent’s 5 day free trial (followed by a £39 fee for new customers and £49 for existing customers), there was only ever going to be one man left standing.

 • Weird packages & terrible website: aesthetically, the latest version of their website was beautiful.
 It looked the part, for sure.
 However, from a UX perspective, it made me want to rip the hairs off my tits with a sledgehammer.